spaceitup/checkout-android/README.rst

 Cancelled
 ---------

 The RESULT_CODE_CANCELED code indicates that the Payment Page did not perform a successful operation.
 This may happen for different reasons, i.e. the user clicked the back button.
-The PaymentResult may contain an OperationResult with details about the failed operation.
+The PaymentResult may contain an Interaction and an OperationResult with details about the failed operation.
+If both Interaction and OperationResult are null then the user closed the page before any request was made.

 Error
 -----